ValerianGregoire/Valplotlib/README.md

   color can be defined as a tuple for rgb selection (0,1,0) ranging from 0 to 1.
 It can also be defined as a string color : 'pink'. color works the same for every component throughout this library.

 #### self.xaxis designates the x axis of your graph.
-You can change (name,min,max,step,color,size,scale).
+You can change (name,min,max,step,color,size,scale,start).

-  min is the starting value of the axis. max is the ending value of the axis. step is the step between two ticks on the axis size designates the size of the font used to display the name of the axis. scale should allow you to choose to display the axis with different scales (logarithmic, exponential...) but is probably not working at the moment.
+  min is the starting value of the axis. max is the ending value of the axis. step is the step between two ticks on the axis size designates the size of the font used to display the name of the axis. scale should allow you to choose to display the axis with different scales (logarithmic, exponential...) but is probably not working at the moment. start is the coordinates of the first point of the grid to display.
+By default, the grid starts at the first position of x, but you may want it to start at an other value.

 #### The exact same commands apply for the y axis using self.yaxis.